nathants/posts/001_vertically_scaling_python_data_processing/readme.md

 ## vertically scaling python data processing

-processing inconveniently large data is a common task these days, and there are many tools and techniques available to help. in this post we are going to see how far we can take python on a single machine.
+processing inconveniently large data is a common task these days, and there are many tools and techniques available to help. here we are going to explore how far we can take python on a single machine.

-we will be working with the [nyc taxi](https://registry.opendata.aws/nyc-tlc-trip-records-pds/) dataset in the aws region where it lives, us-east-1. bandwidth between ec2 and s3 is only free within the same region, so make sure you are in us-east-1 if you are working with this dataset from ec2.
+we will be working with the [nyc taxi](https://registry.opendata.aws/nyc-tlc-trip-records-pds/) dataset in the aws region where it lives, us-east-1. bandwidth between ec2 and s3 is only free within the same region, so make sure you are in us-east-1 if you are following along.

-we will be using some [bash functions](https://gist.github.com/nathants/741b066af9faa15f3ed50ed6cf677d67), [aws tooling](https://github.com/nathants/cli-aws), and the [official aws cli](https://aws.amazon.com/cli/). you will need these if you want to follow along, but without much fuss one could use other tools.
+we will be using some [bash functions](https://gist.github.com/nathants/741b066af9faa15f3ed50ed6cf677d67), [aws tooling](https://github.com/nathants/cli-aws), and the [official aws cli](https://aws.amazon.com/cli/). one could also use other tools without much trouble.

 how is the dataset organized?